Rungus people: Religion

 Traditionally, Rungus ethnic practiced an indigenous belief system known as labus, although some writers referring to it as a type of animism, with priests or shamans called rampahan and the highest female priestesses called bobolizan.
 The Rungus bobolizan is an intermediary connector with spirit worlds.
+Through their traditional beliefs, the Rungus are also known for their sacred grove, which served various functions in the preservation of biodiversity in their ancestral lands before it was reformed into a new form of land tenure following the introduction of Christianity.
 In the present days, most Rungus are now Christians belonging to the Protestant Church in Sabah (PCS) in the Lutheran tradition of Protestantism and although being an ethnic-based church, it consists mostly of Malaysian language-speaking congregations throughout Sabah as well as in West Malaysia with a mission church in the Federal Territory of Labuan, neighbouring Singapore and developed relationships with sister churches in Kalimantan of Indonesian Borneo.
 A smaller minorities of this tribe also adhere to other Christian denominations such as Roman Catholicism, Borneo Evangelical Church, Anglicanism, True Jesus Church and Seventh-day Adventism as well as a number of Muslim minority.